 Upon enrolment students are entitled to use the university's computer, print/scan- and network facilities.
-In addition to statutory provisions and Rules of Procedure, use of these facilities is also subject to the regulations set down in the Use policy for computer and network facilities of Erasmus University Rotterdam.
+In addition to statutory provisions and Rules of Procedure, use of these facilities is also subject to the regulations set down in the Regulations governing the use of internet and ICT facilities at Erasmus University Rotterdam.